Updated: August 18th, 2025 | Published: June 21st, 2021

 That’s where plunge pools come in.

 A plunge pool, at the most basic level, is a smaller pool that’s still deep enough to “plunge” into.
-Cocktail pools might be three or four feet deep.
-A plunge pool could be six feet deep, or even deeper if you wanted it to be -- but most plunge pools tend to have between four and five feet of depth.
+A cocktail pool size might be three or four feet deep.
+A plunge pool size could be six feet deep, or even deeper if you wanted it to be, but most plunge pools tend to have between four and five feet of depth.

 Most folks sit in cocktail pools or spools.
 Many of those folks will have an occasional drink in their cocktail pools… hence the name.

-Plunge pools can be great choices for homeowners with less space in their backyards.
-Some homeowners even install small plunge pools in sunrooms or enclosed areas to have a consistent environment for casual recreation or regular exercise.
+Plunge pools are a great option for homeowners with limited space, and some even choose to install them in sunrooms or enclosed areas to enjoy a consistent environment for relaxation or exercise.

 Plunge pools aren’t for everyone.